SirRamEsq/SmartShape2D/addons/rmsmartshape/documentation/Controls.md

 ---

 # Controls - Point Edit
+- Add Point
+  - Hold ALT and Left Click Anywhere in the viewport

 - Cycle through texture indices of a point
   - Mouseover a point and MOUSEWHEEL up or down to increment / decrement the texture index